nglasl/silverstripe-misdirection/README.md

 ### Automated URL Handling

-SilverStripe's default automated URL handling will be disabled when using this module out of the box, however it may be enabled again through configuration.
+SilverStripe's default automated URL handling may be disabled through configuration when using this module.

 ```yml
 LinkMappingRequestFilter: